Lyme and 13 Life Lessons

 Over the next several months, my health took a turn for the worse.
 The intermittent crawling feeling in my legs became constant and I had stabbing sensations throughout my body.
 An unbearable squeezing pain took hold of my right calf for weeks.
 My migraines intensified, making me want to vomit.
 Once that resolved, I experienced my very first instance of vertigo.

-I was driving through the winding, one-way back roads of southwestern Connecticut, where white picket fences, colonial homes, and maple trees usually make for a scenic route into work.
+I was driving through the winding, one-way back roads of southwestern Connecticut, where white picket fences, colonial homes, and maple trees usually make for a scenic route to work.
 Rain was pummeling my windshield and the wipers were swinging on full speed.
 Suddenly, I saw white and the whole world seemed to do a 360.
 When I reoriented myself, my heart was racing, my mouth was dry, and my arms felt like cotton.
 Then, a strange buzzing spread throughout my whole body.
 I called 9-1-1 in a panic and was rushed to the ER, where I was told I might have basilar migraines.

 I knew it couldn’t be just that.
 In my gut, I knew something was very wrong.